NathanPJF/training-lessons/exercises/# Exercise 1: Intro to HTML.md

 ## Tasks

-Head to the exercise "[Intro to HTML](http://codepen.io/NathanPJF/pen/eNzrPd)".
+Head to the exercise [Intro to HTML](http://codepen.io/NathanPJF/pen/eNzrPd)

 1. Write your name inside the `h2` tag.
 2. In the first paragraph tag, `<p>`, write the name of the team you work on.